 They continued to angrily whisper at each other.
 Before they could notice, I was halfway across the street, waving goodbye to them as I made my way home.
 My apartment lied on the west side of town and I knew a relatively straight forward route from this street to mine, but I wasn't entirely ready to journey back into the arms of stress and shame.
 I decided to take the scenic route, proceeding northeast through a collection of alleyways that would otherwise be extremely spooky had it been any later.

 I had just missed my 8'o'clock check in with Uncle Bobby by roughly 5 minutes when I was distracted by a hooded figure suddenly entering the park.
 Emory wasn't the smallest city ever, but it was still small enough that I'm likely to recognize most people from Alex and Mayzie's neck of the woods.
 I didn't recognize this figure whatsoever, but they didn't seem to really notice me.
-From the gate of the park, they made a B-line two wings over from where I sat.
+From the gate of the park, they made a B-line two swings over from where I sat.
 They simply sat there, not swinging their legs or pulling out a phone or book.
 They wore a black hoodie, over black sweat pants.
 Their feet and hands were clad in black boots and gloves respectively.
 Everything about this person screamed "I'm going through a phase" or "I really don't want people to know who I am."

 I decided, in wake of the creepy newcomer, that I had spent enough time lounging on the swing and that it was time for me to return home and face my problems.
 Just as I got up from my rusty swing, the figure spoke.